am01351/Experimental-data/README.md

 # Experimental-data
 The data covers autonomous driving scenarios.
+The basic classification logic is based on different scenarios, such as cut-in/cut-out, deceleration, U-turns, and sharp turns.
+Each scenario includes autonomous driving runtime verification data, output data (Taradol), and simulation data.
+All data is grouped by data format, including JSON, YAML, and Claude.
+Uncategorized data is marked in the root file.